kalyd0s/swe-3313-fall-2025-team-04/technical-design/README.md

 #### Forgotten Password
 - The system will provide a “Forgot Password” option on the login page
 - The authenticated user will enter the username or email associated with their account
 - If the account exists, Flask will create a password reset prompt and send the user a link via email
+- After the user creates the new password, the new password is hashed and stored in the database
 - If the username/email is not accurate, then it will display an error message
 #### User Role Retrieval
 - Once the user's identity is confirmed, Flask will retrieve the is_admin boolean from the database to determine whether the user is a regular User or an Administrator